ctranstrum/chuck/README.md

 - Backspace is L-U-Y (top row right hand)
 - Enter is N-E-I (home row right hand)

+However, some people find three-finger combos more difficult to access, so those same keys are also available as two-finger combos using the pinkies and ring fingers:

+- Escape is Q-W (top row left hand)
+- Tab is A-R (home row left hand)
+- Backspace is Y-' (top row right hand)
+- Enter is I-O (home row right hand)

 Modifier keys are available as holds under the home row keys on each hand.
 Command is under the index finger.
 Opt is under the middle finger.